leyton-group/laravel-circuit-breaker/README.md

   }
 }

+// The Circuit is resolved out of the service container

 $circuit = app()->make(Circuit::class);

-// the run method expects the service name and the function that wraps the service
+//The run method expects the service name and the function that wraps the service
-// it should throw the RequestFailedException when the service is not responding as expected
+//It should throw the RequestFailedException when the service is not responding as expected
 $packet =  $circuit->run("go-to-google", fn() => goToGoogle());

 ````